vladysor/SensEdu/docs/Contributing/docs.md

 {: .fs-8 .fw-500 .no_toc}
 ---

-Documentation is written with markdown files that are rendered and transformed into static website using [Jekyll] and its template [Just the Docs].
+Documentation is written using Markdown files that are rendered and transformed into a static website using [Jekyll] and its template [Just the Docs].
 {: .fw-500}

 - TOC